 We love God, infinite Love, Spirit, or whatever you would like to call the Divine.
 We also respect that there are probably as many ways to honor God and express spiritual qualities such as unselfish love, joy, peace, honesty, strength, wisdom, justice, mercy, and so on, as there are individuals in the world.
+Therefore we do not exist to promote any one particular “brand” of theology or to initiate religious events on our own, but we do stand ready to support anyone who seeks to foster and improve relationships across differences.

 Spirituality sometimes begins as a purely internal and solitary endeavor.
 However, spirituality also gains depth, breadth, and strength as it engages with others.
-So, it's no wonder that the aspiration to love others in the same way that we love ourselves appears in so many faith traditions.
+So, it's no wonder that the aspiration to love others in the same way that we love ourselves appears in so many different faith traditions.
 Many people, including us, believe that this spiritual practice is the basis for solid relationships.

 Relationship building takes thoughtfulness and effort, and it's worth it.
 However, many people and organizations today are so busy that the essential activity of connecting authentically with others has been diminished.
 We hope to assist in the restoration and creation of precious opportunities for community.